-A study in contrasts, the two very different flavors and textures of crisp bacon and poached eggs get treated to a bed of feathery frisee, crisp potatoes and an emulsification of smoky bacon fat and tangy Dijon.
+The two very different flavors and textures of crisp bacon and poached eggs get treated to a bed of feathery frisee, crisp potatoes and an emulsification of smoky bacon fat and tangy salad dressing.
 So even if you’re not willing to buy into the aphrodisiac properties of this Salad Lyonnaise, you know what?
 You’re still going to find it irresistible!

 This rendition of a French classic salad combines the undeniable sensuality of a soft egg yolk with bitter frisee and the salty bite of bacon.